JapaneseJLPT

 indicates receiving a favor or action from someone

-Tomodachi ni nimotsu o hakonde morau.
+Tomodachi ni nimotsu o motte morau.

 I get a friend to carry my luggage.